 Solar Legality Oracle

-Solar Legality Oracle is a pay-per-call x402 API for the legal status of plug-in / balcony solar across all 50 US states — per-state status, main utilities, and any enacted legislation (bill, cap in watts, effective date).
-Responses are ECDSA-signed with a public hash-chain proof, and there is a free preview.
-Paid in USDC on Base — no accounts, no API keys.
+Solar Legality Oracle is a deterministic, pay-per-call API for the legal status of plug-in / balcony solar across all 50 US states — per-state status, main utilities, and any enacted legislation (bill, wattage cap, effective date), plus derived freshness.
+Every paid response is ECDSA-signed and hash-chained.
+Paid in USDC on Base via x402 — no accounts, no API keys.

 | legal_status | Meaning | Example |